nocturnaltortoise/personalsite/README.md

-# personalsite
+# Personal Website (simongt.com)

-A simple site with all the links for public profiles on several services.
+- A simple single-page-app with all the links for public profiles on several services.

+#To do:

+- CV/Portfolio page
+- About page?